ryantd42/NY-Legislative-Git/2023/A2258B-2023/bill.md

   ___________

- Introduced  by  M. of A. SIMON, GLICK, TAYLOR, COLTON, GIBBS, McDONOUGH, COOK -- read once and referred to the Committee on Housing
+ Introduced  by  M. of A. SIMON, GLICK, TAYLOR, COLTON, GIBBS, McDONOUGH, COOK -- read once and referred to the Committee on Housing --  commit- tee  discharged, bill amended, ordered reprinted as amended and recom- mitted to said committee

  AN ACT to amend the general business law, in relation to prohibiting the unauthorized installation of  certain security devices on  residential buildings

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS: